Ramgarh district: Post-independence

 After independence in 1947, the territory of the present-day Ramgarh district became a part of erstwhile Hazaribagh district.
 In 1952 Ramgarh Block was created and in 1991 Ramgarh Subdivision was formed.
 Sikh Regimental Centre was shifted from Merrut to Ramgarh Cantonment in 1976.
 On 12 September 2007, Ramgarh was made a district consisting of Ramgarh, Gola, Mandu and Patratu Block, taking the total count of districts in the state to 24.

 On 13 September 2012, Ramgarh become the first district in the country where payment of government schemes like KCC and Indra Awash was done through UID or Aadhaar cards.

-Physiography and rivers
+Administration

+Ramgarh district consists of six blocks (or 'mandals').
+These include Ramgarh, Gola, Mandu, Patratu, Chitarpur, and Dulmi blocks.